e2eSolutionArchitect/academy/bootcamp/aws/readme.md

 - This training program is completely online.
 - Total 5 classes Each class length is 1.5 hours including 15 mins break.
 - Training duration 1 to 2 weeks maximum.
-- The class schedule will be published to registered candidates prior to the program start date.
+- The class schedule will be published to registered candidates before the program start date.
 - Classes may not be recorded.
 Please make notes.
 - This program doesn't include any dedicated study material.
 Maximum whiteboard session and interactive discussion.
 - For any unavoidable situation if any class needs to be rescheduled then it will be notified well in advance to the participants.